wulechuan/javascript-wulechuan-gulp-3-common-pipeline-presets/ReadMe.md

 > of these information matches another
 > npm package of mine, [@wulechuan/scoped-glob-watchers](https://www.npmjs.com/package/@wulechuan/scoped-glob-watchers).
 > But theoretically, since the infomation is complete,
-> any watching machanism will work,
+> any watching mechanism will work,
 > as long as an interface mapper is provided.